 The results of the review of EU funding for Palestine were adopted by the European Commission on 21 November 2023, concluding that the safeguards in place are efficient and no diversion of funding was detected.
 Given the increased risks due to the current context, it was, however, decided to add some additional controls on budgetary implementation.
-On this basis, the EU is now continuing financial support for Palestine and is proposing to commit the available 2023 budget.
+On this basis, the EU is now continuing financial support for Palestine and is proposing to commit additional funds to the PEGASE 2023 Direct Financial Support to the Palestinian Authority.